-The Industrial Internet of Things (IIoT) is still all the rage in 2022.
+The Industrial Internet of Things (IIoT) is still all the rage.
 But, most of all, IIoT lays the groundwork for the new trends and techniques that will revolutionise industrial maintenance by 2030.

 Industry 4.0 and IIoT: how are the early adopters faring?